Anotomic/Anotomic/README.md

-## Hi👋 My name Serhii Prytula,I use my Art Name "Anotomic".
-I`m 3D Character artist, which raduated from the National Academy of Fine Art and Architecture, holding a Master degree.
+## Hi👋 My name Serhii, I`m 3D Character artist, which graduated from the National Academy of Fine Art and Architecture, holding a Master degree.
+Use "Anotomic" as my art name.
 Here I try to study coding little bit

 <!--
 **Anotomic/Anotomic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.